How to get started developing applications for SQL Server on Linux

 Create new applications

-If you're creating a new application, take a look at a list of the Connectivity libraries for a summary of the connectors and popular frameworks available for various programming languages.
+If you're creating a new application, refer to the Connectivity libraries and frameworks for Microsoft SQL Server, for a summary of the connectors and popular frameworks available for various programming languages.

 Use existing applications

-If you have an existing database application, you can simply change its connection string to target SQL Server on Linux.
-Make sure to read about the Known Issues in SQL Server on Linux.
+If you have an existing database application, you can change its connection string to target SQL Server on Linux.
+For more information, see SQL Server on Linux: Known issues.

 Use existing SQL tools on Windows with SQL Server on Linux

 Tools that currently run on Windows such as SSMS, SSDT, and PowerShell, also work with SQL Server on Linux.
-Although they do not run natively on Linux, you can still manage remote SQL Server instances on Linux.
+Although they don't run natively on Linux, you can still manage remote SQL Server instances on Linux.

 Note

-Make sure that you are using the latest versions of these tools for the best experience.
+Make sure that you're using the latest versions of these tools for the best experience.

 Use new SQL tools for Linux

-You can also use new command-line tools that are native for Linux.
+You can also use command-line tools that are native for Linux.
 These tools include the following: